Rufasa85/Animl/README.md

 <http://www.animl.herokuapp.com/>

 ### Basic Info
-Animl is a full-stack application that allows users to search for any animal they wish to see and popluates a map with all confirmed sightings of said animal in their county as reported by the USGS and other users.
+Animl is a full-stack application that allows users to search for any animal they wish to see and populates a map with all confirmed sightings of said animal in their county as reported by the USGS and other users.

 ###Technologies Used
 * Express / NodeJS